Frediography/Crypto-Trading-Bot/README.md

 * Eric Somdahl for writing the Python wrapper for the Bittrex API
 * Abenezer Mamo for creating the [Crypto Signals](https://github.com/AbenezerMamo/crypto-signal) project which formed the foundation for this project
+* JPStrydom for writing the bot before I started to hack away at it!!!

 ## How to setup
 1) This project requires Python 3.X.X, which can be be found [here](https://www.python.org/ftp/python/3.6.3/python-3.6.3.exe).